-Ann Kulpa Hosta is a dense herbaceous perennial with tall flower stalks held atop a low mound of foliage.
-Its relatively coarse texture can be used to stand it apart from other garden plants with finer foliage.
+Dream Queen Hosta is a dense herbaceous perennial with tall flower stalks held atop a low mound of foliage.
+Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

 This is a relatively low maintenance plant, and is best cleaned up in early spring before it resumes active growth for the season.
-Gardeners should be aware of the following characteristic(s) that may warrant special consideration;
+Gardeners should be aware of the following characteristic(s) that may warrant special consideration: